Where are you located?

 We are aware there are many disabilities, including hidden ones.
 Let us know your needs so we can work together to solve or avoid problems that might prevent you from participating in our community.
 Contact our office or call (319) 362-9827 if you have concerns.

-From September through May, children and youth attend religious education classes during the worship service hour.
+From September through May, children and youth attend faith formation classes beginning at 9:45 AM.
 We also provide care in the nursery for infants and toddlers.
-Children and youth do join the adults in the Sanctuary for the full service once per month during the school year.
-They also attend services during June, July, and August.
+Children and youth then attend the 11:00 AM service with their parents.

-Of course.
-Young children attend our services on many Sundays, and we provide activity bags at the back of the Sanctuary to help keep them occupied.
-If your child becomes noisy or disruptive, we ask that you take them across the hall to the Ely Room, which has couches and a play area.
-The service is broadcast to a TV in the Ely Room so adults can stay tuned in.
+We provide activity bags for young children at the back of the Sanctuary to help keep them occupied.
+And we ask parents to take noisy or disruptive children across the hall to the Ely Room until they have settled.
+The Ely Room has couches and a play area, and the service is broadcast to a TV so adults can stay tuned in.

 What beliefs are people in your congregation expected to hold?